Bad-Request/other_video_transcoding/README.md

 # Other Video Transcoding

 Other tools to transcode videos.
+Tweaked for my own needs, based on the original tool by Lisa Melton.
+The original readme is below.

 ## About